openstack-archive/networking-powervm/doc/source/devref/development_environment.rst

 ====================================

-This page describes how to setup a working Python development environment that can be used in developing neutron-powervm.
+This page describes how to setup a working Python development environment that can be used in developing networking-powervm.

 These instructions assume you're already familiar with Git and Gerrit, which is a code repository mirror and code review toolset,